 "It was based on a historical military perspective that was based on having a horse that was obedient, well-trained, brave enough to cross any piece of country that they were asked to cross," Anne explained, "but also fit enough to fight the next day."

-Sounds like an event the royals would like.
+Sounds like an event she was bred for.

-Anne loaned her brother the Shetland pony that Prince William used for his first riding lessons and one of her ladies-in-waiting, Alexandra "Tiggy" Legge-Bourke, became a nanny for William and Prince Harry.
-But by the time Harry was born in 1984, the lack of a relationship between Diana and her sister-in-law, was apparent.
-Anne, rumored to be upset that she wasn't named Harry's godmother, did not attend her younger nephew's christening.
+Anne loaned Charles the Shetland pony that Prince William used for his first riding lessons and one of her ladies-in-waiting, Alexandra "Tiggy" Legge-Bourke, became a nanny for William and Prince Harry (and is now godmother to Harry's son, Archie).

-According to Princess Diana biographer Tina Brown, when Anne was introduced to Tony Blair's wife, Cherie Blair told the princess to call her Cherie, to which Anne replied, "Actually, let's not go that way.
+According to Diana biographer Tina Brown, when Anne was introduced to Prime Minister Tony Blair's wife, Cherie Blair told the princess to call her Cherie, to which Anne replied, "Actually, let's not go that way.
 Let's stick to Mrs. Blair, shall we?"

 Anne very visibly (and sometimes audibly) had little patience for lengthy photo opportunities or other pomp amid the circumstance.
-To this day she doesn't shake hands with the people, explaining in the ITV documentary Queen of the World that it was against protocol back in the day when the family started doing walkabouts (rather than just waving from passing cars) in or around 1970.
+She never stopped to shake hands, explaining in the ITV documentary Queen of the World that it was against protocol back in the day when the family started doing walkabouts (rather than just waving from passing cars) around 1970.

-"The theory was that you couldn't shake hands with everybody, so don't start," the now 68-year-old royal said with a smile.
+"The theory was that you couldn't shake hands with everybody, so don't start," she said with a smile.
 "So I kind of stick with that, but I noticed others don't.
 It's not for me to say that it's wrong, but the initial concept was that it was patently absurd to start shaking hands."

 And the walkabouts themselves were bothersome enough for her.

-"We hated them," Anne—who in the 1970s was overheard lamenting "this bloody wind" (basically dropping an F-bomb) during one such walkabout in Australia—said in an interview for the .
+"We hated them," Anne—who in the 1970s was overheard lamenting "this bloody wind" (basically dropping an F-bomb) during one such outing in Australia—said in The Queen: Her Commonwealth Story.
 "I mean, can you imagine as teenagers?
 It's hardly the sort of thing you would volunteer to do.
 I mean it gets easier but, can you imagine?
 I mean how many people enjoy walking into a room full of people that you've never met before?
 And then try a street.
 I don't think many youngsters would actually volunteer to do that."

 Anne also has no problem with the no-selfie rule—and you better put your phone down if you want a few words with the princess.

-"Phones are bad enough, but the iPads—you can't even see their heads," she chides the chronic picture-takers she inevitably sees at events.
+"Phones are bad enough, but the iPads—you can't even see their heads," she chided the chronic picture-takers she inevitably sees at events in the 2018 HBO documentary Queen of the World.
 "No idea who you're talking to."

 If someone approaches to talk with phone in hand, Anne says, "I either don't bother, or just say, 'Look, if you want to ask, I suggest you put that down.
 It is weird.
 People don't believe they've experienced the event unless they've taken a photograph."

-Despite what can be perceived as a grain-of-salt demeanor at times, Anne has been ragingly consistent in her commitment to the crown.
+But despite what can come off as a devil-may-care attitude, Anne has been ragingly consistent in her commitment to the crown.
 Asked by the BBC in 2010, when she turned 60, if she had any plans to slow down, she replied, "Look at the members of my family who are considerably older than me and tell me whether you think they have set an example which suggests that I might.
 Unlikely."

-Anne is also the patron of numerous charities and organizations, like the rest of the royals, but she has notably been president of Save the Children since 1970 and president of Riding for the Disabled since 1985.
+She is the patron of numerous charities and organizations, like the rest of the royals, but she has notably been president of Save the Children since 1970 and president of Riding for the Disabled since 1985.

 Asked if becoming a mother had influenced her advocacy, Anne said in a 1983 interview, "Yes, but I would also remind you that I took on the fund long before I even thought about getting married...Having my own children I don't think has made that much difference.
 I may understand their problems a bit better than I did before."

-She was also asked if, having seen deprivation in the developing world, she worried about what sort of world her own children would grow up in?
+She was also asked if, having seen deprivation in the developing world, did she worry about what sort of world her own children would grow up in?

 "In the so-called developed world?" she replied wryly.

-Her own children at least grew up in a very evolved world, for a couple of royals.
-Breaking with all sorts of tradition, Anne chose to not give Peter and Zara royal titles at birth, figuring they'd have a better shot at normality if they were just Peter and Zara, no prince or princess, no HRH (or, like mum, HRR).
+Her own children at least grew up in a fairly evolved world, for a couple of royals.
+Breaking with tradition, Anne—the first woman in the family to give birth in a hospital instead of at home—chose to not give son Peter and Zara royal titles, figuring they'd have a better shot at normality if they were just Peter and just Zara, no prince or princess, no HRH (or "HRR," for that matter).

-The initial statement from the Palace noted that they had no plans to divorce, but they eventually did so in April 1992—amid what the queen later dubbed her "annus horribilis," as it was also the year Andrew and his wife Sarah Ferguson, Duchess of York, separated, followed that December by Charles and Diana.
+The initial statement from the Palace noted that she and Mark had no plans to divorce, but they eventually did in April 1992—part of the queen's notorious "annus horribilis," during which Andrew separated from his wife Sarah Ferguson, and Charles and Diana followed suit in December.

-Even Anne, for all her lack of affection for Diana, had considered telling Charles—who had resumed his affair with Camilla—that he was behaving abominably toward his wife, according to Tina Brown's The Diana Chronicles.
-That didn't stop Anne, though, from inviting old friend Andrew Parker-Bowles to be her guest at the Royal Ascot that year.
+Anne had considered telling Charles—who resumed his affair with Camilla in around 1988—that he was behaving abominably toward his wife, according to Brown's The Diana Chronicles.
+Instead, Anne invited her old flame Andrew Parker-Bowles to be her guest at the Royal Ascot that year.

 "You see them together at Royal Ascot every year and they are best friends," royals writer Phil Dampier told the IB Times UK in 2017.
 "He was her first love and their bond goes very deep.
 It was a weird royal set-up which Diana went into not realizing the depth of the relationships."

-Anne married Laurence three months after her divorce was finalized, in a small church ceremony in Scotland.
 Zara was her bridesmaid.
-The queen and Philip were there, as was the Queen Mother.
+The bride's parents were there, as was the Queen Mother.
 Prince Edward, still a bachelor at the time, was the only brother who attended, the wedding occurring days after Charles and Diana announced their separation.
 Diana sent her best wishes to the newlyweds.

-Like Mark Phillips before him, Laurence didn't take a royal title, but he was knighted by the queen in 2011, and he's still mixing Anne's nightly martinis to this day.
+Like Anne's first husband, Timothy didn't take a royal title, but he was knighted by the queen in 2011, and he's still mixing Anne's nightly martinis.
 (And it's not as if she pinches all her pennies.
 The couple sail the Scottish Isles every summer aboard their £500,000 yacht, Ballochbuie.)

-Though Anne was often reported to be annoyed by Zara's longtime boyfriend Mike Tindall's headline-grabbing antics, usually involving his behavior at bars or on the rugby pitch, the princess and her son-in-law have since looked thick as thieves out in public, particularly at sporting events.
-Sharing a ribald sense of humor and, more importantly, a love of sports presumably helps.
+Though Anne was often reported to be annoyed by Zara's rugby-playing husband Mike Tindall's headline-grabbing antics, usually involving his behavior at bars or on the pitch, the princess and her son-in-law have since looked thick as thieves out in public, particularly at sporting events.

-When Zara called her mother to tell her that Mike had proposed, Anne asked if he was going to finally get his perennially broken nose fixed.
+When Zara called her mother to tell her that Tindall had proposed, Anne asked if he was going to finally get his perennially broken nose fixed.

 "She's very knowledgeable about the game," Tindall, who captained England's rugby team, said about his then-future mother-in-law in 2011.
 "She probably knows more about it than me...We talk about rugby and the princess royal follows my club, Gloucester, as well.
 But she is passionate about Scottish rugby, so I'm sure she'll be delighted if they put one over us."